Configuring your Stream Destinations

 Pro

-• Follow the prompts to verify your channel.
+• Follow the prompts to enable live streaming if you haven’t already.

 Note